-A minimum HESI score of 800 or APEA score of 70% will be required on each exam.
+A minimum HESI score of 800 or better is recommended on each specialty and Exit exam and 70% or better on the APEA Exam.
 If the required score is not achieved, the student will be advised to complete a detailed plan of study and submit to their assigned faculty advisor and the Course Instructor of Record (IOR) for review and approval.